CurveDocs/curve-docs/docs/stableswap-ng_exchange/lp_token/lp_token.md

-When you deposit coins into a Curve pool, you're given pool LP (liquidity pool) tokens in return.
-Each Curve pool has its unique ERC20 contract, which represents these LP tokens, making them transferable.
-If you possess these LP tokens, you can deposit and stake them in the pool's liquidity gauge to earn CRV token rewards.
-Additionally, if a metapool supports the LP token, you can deposit it there to receive the metapool's own LP token.
+When coins are deposited into a Curve pool, the depositor receives pool LP (liquidity provider) tokens in return.
+Each Curve pool has its unique ERC20 contract representing these LP tokens, making them transferable.
+Holding these LP tokens allows for their deposit and staking in the pool's liquidity gauge, earning CRV token rewards.Additionally, if a metapool supports the LP token, it can be deposited there to receive the metapool's distinct LP tokens.

-Pool and LP tokens are the same smart contract.
+*Pool and LP tokens are the same smart contract.*

 ## **Transfer Methods**